Prince Harry & Meghan Markle Get Slammed By Kate Middleton’s Uncle: ‘Shut The F Up’

 Goldsmith’s post came just hours after the duke and duchess spoke out about systemic racism in the United Kingdom.
 The former Suits actress praised the Black Lives Matter protests during the discussion, while Harry discussed his own racial awakening after his marriage.

-However, some of the duke’s comments did raise eyebrows.
-For example, Harry suggested that London did not feel “diverse,” despite its reputation and factual status as one of the most diverse cities in the world (per The Evening Standard).
-Critics pointed out that it was possible that there was little diversity in the ex-royal’s own privileged bubble and his own fault for not getting to explore his nation’s capital better.
+However, some of Harry’s comments did raise eyebrows.
+For example, he suggested that London did not feel “diverse,” despite its reputation and factual status as one of the most diverse cities in the world (per The Evening Standard).
+Critics pointed out that it was possible that there was little diversity in the ex-royal’s own privileged bubble and that it was his own fault for not exploring his nation’s capital better.

 This is not the only bad press to plague the Sussexes this week.
-The duchess suffered a recent setback in her lawsuit against Associated Newspapers after the presiding judge ruled that the defense could use the biography Finding Freedom in their arguments.
+Meghan suffered a recent setback in her lawsuit against Associated Newspapers after the presiding judge ruled that the defense could use the biography Finding Freedom in their arguments.

 As was previously reported by The Inquisitr, a legal expert has warned Meghan to get out of the case, as the possibility of having more and more witnesses take the stand will likely damage her reputation.